 - Always prepare more topics than the number of answers required and avoid extensive duplication in different answers, even if overlapping questions are set. - Since the style and format of papers differ between module lecturers, you should examine papers from previous years.
 If in doubt, please consult your module lecturer. - Even if the question is presented simply as a topic, your analysis will be sharpened by breaking it down into linked interrogatives.
 Begin at the heart of the set question, minimising general 'introductory' material. - In the days before an examination, make a list of key dates, events, personal names, snappy quotations, and/or statistics relating to each topic.
 You will not be penalised for minor slips, but you will be rewarded for showing mastery of detail. - The exams will be take-home.
 The Examinations Office sets the time for them.
 You must download the exam paper and upload your script within the set five-hour window; the Department is unable to provide extensions.
-The questions will be made available to you in advance of the exam and you are allowed to do what you need to prepare, including consulting notes and readings or drafting your answers, during that time.
+However, the questions will be made available to you twenty-four hours in advance of the exam date and you are allowed to do what you need to prepare, including consulting notes and readings or drafting your answers, during that time.
+It is not expected that you will spend this entire period working on them; the intention is to give you the opportunity to work to the same standard as you would on a traditional exam, but to do it under less stressful circumstances.